Ludomancer/Unity-Audio-Sequencer/README.md

 ![Sequencer Only](http://i.imgur.com/uxSKPBf.png)

 ### Changelog
+- **0.41**
+  - Sample now has a seek bar to control start percentage.
 - **0.3**
   - CurrentStep and NumberOfSteps added for position tracking.
   - CurrentStep and NumberOfSteps are now included in onAnyStep and onBeat events.